MaximoOliveira/collection-benchmark/README.md

 # Collection Benchmark

-This repository contains a Java project to benchmark different methods of merging collections using the Java Microbenchmark Harness (JMH).
-Specifically, it compares the performance of `addAll` and `CompositeCollection` methods in terms of execution time and garbage collection overhead.
+This repository contains a Java project that benchmarks different methods of merging collections using the Java Microbenchmark Harness (JMH).
+It compares the performance of addAll and CompositeCollection methods in terms of execution time and garbage collection overhead.
 ## Overview

 Merging collections is a common task in Java programming.
 This project aims to evaluate the efficiency of two approaches: